gyetvaitamas/gen-art/README.md

 ## Notes
-It is saving the process result in the bin/data/configs.txt file __after__ you close the program.
+It is saving the process configuration in the bin/data/configs.txt file __after__ you close the program.

+The images will be saved in /bin/images/ folder.

 The base values of inputs are gave by me for processing images I like, tweak it as you wish but don't go crazy, therefore you will break the program.

+## TODO
+- More tweak options
+- Color management
+- Real time rendering